 - Application Form whilst not legally required we recommend the form available on the Planning Portal.
-If you chose not to use the application form, the following minimum information will be required: - Your contact details - Owners details - Site address (location of tree/s) - Information on the works to proposed, including species (e.g.: felling of 2 Silver Birch trees (T1 and T2)) - Site Location Plan does not have to be ordnance survey but must clearly show the location of the tree(s) relative to surrounding buildings/roads.
+If you chose not to use the application form, the following minimum information will be required: - Your contact details - Owners' details - Site address (location of tree/s) - Information on the works to proposed, including species (e.g.: felling of 2 Silver Birch trees (T1 and T2)) - Site Location Plan does not have to be ordnance survey but must clearly show the location of the tree(s) relative to surrounding buildings/roads.

 Note: It is vital that you clearly specify the works you want to carry out for each tree included in your application.
 A proposal simply to "cut back", "lop" or "trim" some branches is too vague because it fails to indicate the extent of the works.
-Reductions should be specified by actual measurements, where possible, and reflect the finished result, but may also refer to lengths of parts to be removed to aid clarity, e.g. 'crown reduce in height by 2.0m and lateral spread by 1.0m, all round, to finished crown dimensions of 18m in height by 11m in spread (all measurements approximate.)'.
-Alternatively you can annotate a drawing or photograph to show which branches are to be reduced/removed.
-Examples of common tree work operations, including crown reduction and crown lift can be found on the following website https://www.trees.org.uk/Help-Advice/Public/A-brief-guide-to-tree-work-terminology-and-definit
+Reductions should be specified by actual measurements and not percentages, where possible, and reflect the finished result, but may also refer to lengths of parts to be removed to aid clarity, e.g., 'crown reduce in height by 2.0m and lateral spread by 1.0m, all round, to finished crown dimensions of 18m in height by 11m in spread (all measurements approximate.)'.
+Alternatively, you can annotate a drawing or photograph to show which branches are to be reduced/removed.
+Examples of common tree work operations, including crown reduction and crown lift can be found on The Arboricultural Associations website.

-- Photographs provide both close up photographs of the tree itself and also showing the tree(s) within their wider surroundings; - Be accompanied, as applicable, by appropriate evidence describing any structural damage to property or in relation to tree health or safety; and - Replanting information, where applicable.
+- Photographs provide both close up photographs of the tree itself and also showing the tree(s) within their wider surroundings - Be accompanied, as applicable, by appropriate evidence describing any structural damage to property or in relation to tree health or safety - Evidence of the immediate risk, including details of risk/damage/condition.
+The ISA Tree Risk Assessment form provides a guide for collecting and recording tree risk assessment information - Works in general should comply with BS3998-2010 - Replanting information, where applicable.